davidbarone/vic20/README.md

     - Call stack

 ## ToDo List

-The following are still being worked on and are not available yet:
+- Fix up timing issues with Timer / VIA6522
+- Fix multichannel audio processing
 - Cassette / tape loading and saving
+- Additional file formats (e.g. D64 format)
 - Unsupported CPU instructions (as used by some games)
 - Fixing up issues with some of the games
-- Timing issues with VIA6522

 ## Screenshots